Residential Services:

 Emergency Shelter

-The Emergency Shelter provides nurturing, crisis intervention, counseling, advocacy, academic support, recreational activities, food, and transportation.
-Most children reside in the shelter for two weeks while a more permanent placement is identified.
-Children who need long-term foster care are placed in one of our three group homes, often until they reach 18 years of age.
+While in the shelter, children receive 24/7 care that includes crisis support, counseling, academic help, recreational activities, healthy meals, transportation, and advocacy.
+Most children stay for about two weeks while a more permanent living arrangement is found.
+Those who need long-term care may be placed in one of our three group homes until they reach adulthood.

 Group Homes

 Manatee Children’s Services was the first agency to open licensed group homes for foster children in Manatee County.
-Our group homes are licensed for human trafficking by the Florida Department of Children and Families due to the rate of children verified or at risk of becoming involved in human trafficking.
+Today, our homes are also licensed by the Florida Department of Children and Families to care for youth who are at risk for or have experienced human trafficking.

 Success Stories